kaist-cp/helpdesk/README.md

 The defining characteristic of research is everything---from motivation to methods to evaluation to goal---is tentative: in the middle of doing research, you don't know what will be the end result.
-As a consequence, a researcher will suffer from:
+As a consequence, a researcher will suffer everyday from:

-- **Failure everyday**.
+- **Failures**.
 You don't know what you're doing, so you'll fail almost always.
 To deal with the frustration from such failures, you should be mentally tough enough to tolerate such frustration.
 If successful, from time to time you will be able to understand or design small things, which accumulate to a paper and a thesis.

-- **Changing plans**.
+- **Plan changes**.
 You don't know what you're doing, so your goal will be changing as you make progress on your project.
 So any long-term plan is destined to be significantly revised.
 Thus you should think of the goal as a ever-moving target, the current version being just the best possible approximation of the actual end result.
 Your goal should be neither too concrete nor too abstract: